jaxdem.system#

 >>>

->>> state = jdem.utils.grid_state(n_per_axis=(1,1), spacing=1.0, radius=0.1)
+>>> state = jdem.utils.grid_state(n_per_axis=(1, 1), spacing=1.0, radius=0.1)

->>> system = jdem.System.create(dim=2, dt=0.01, state=state)
+>>> system = jdem.System.create(dim=2, dt=0.01)

 >>>